 Who’s in the mood for a hearty batch of chili featuring ground turkey and two kinds of beans?
-This easy Chipotle Turkey Chili hits the spot, and is so full of flavor that even MashupDad (the avowed ground turkey hater) said he couldn’t tell it wasn’t beef!
-Heh.
-Now I can mess with him…
+This Easy Chipotle Turkey Chili hits the spot, and is so full of flavor that even the avowed ground turkey hater in this house couldn’t tell it wasn’t beef!
+Where’s the beef?
+Not necessary! 😉

 Easy Chipotle Turkey Chili